 Did you know that our Plant Sale booth is fueled entirely by donations?
 Swing by the Arboretum on Saturday, May 17th to drop off native plants, perennials, houseplants, flowering plants, or any other potted-up greenery that is looking for a home–as long as it’s not an invasive species*, of course.
 The Wildflower Festival is not only a great event for educating the community about the wonders of the outdoors, but it’s one of the biggest fundraisers of the year for Mount Pisgah Arboretum.
 We couldn’t keep our trail maintenance, environmental education, and habitat restoration programs going without your help!

 Bring your dancing shoes!
-We’ll have a great line-up.
-Stay tuned for details!
+We have a great line-up!

 Whether you’re hungry for lunch, looking for something pretty, eager to improve your garden, or out to learn more about our local non-profits, the Wildflower Festival has got the booths for you!

 Navillus Press – Oregon hiking books

 Wooden Apple Woodturning – wooden gift items, mostly lathed